vaggarath/moodle-local_celeneaccessibility/README.md

 A small plug-in to offer accessibility options to moodle's users.

-Works by adding / removing classes to <body>.
+Works by adding / removing classes to the body element.
 No custom JS.

 Needs some minor adjustment on theme's files:
 - drawers' renderer